anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 In the perspective of how extensions identifiers are used as namespace separators, extensions created by the IETF are not required to be prefixed with an extension identifier as the IETF can coordinate its own activities to avoid name collisions.
-In practice, extensions owned by the IETF do use extension identifiers.
+In practice, most extensions owned by the IETF do use extension identifiers.

 RDAP extensions not defined by the IETF MUST use the extension identifier as a prefix in accordance with this document, [@!RFC7480], [@!RFC9082], and [@!RFC9083].
-And RDAP extensions defined by the IETF SHOULD use the extension identifier as a prefix.
+And RDAP extensions defined by the IETF SHOULD use the extension identifier as a prefix, and SHOULD NOT define any "suffixless prefix" values as defined in (#suffixless_prefix).
 IETF defined RDAP extensions that do not follow this guidance MUST describe the necessity to do so.

 # Profile Extensions